V2.3 (April 2023)

 - You have an opportunity to feedback on your graduation experience

-Under the General Data Protection Regulation (GDPR) our processing is necessary for the performance of your student contract and for the legitimate interests of the University.
+Under the UK General Data Protection Regulation (GDPR) our processing is necessary for the performance of your student contract and for the legitimate interests of the University.
+We are now required to collect additional data relating to the bill payer when processing payments online as a result of the EU Payment Services Directive (PSD2).
+This data collection is deemed necessary and complies with Article 6 (1) (f) of the GDPR.

 Whether attending or not attending a graduation ceremony, your

-- name, faculty, award title (but not your classification) will be included in the University's graduation ceremony booklet
+- · name, college, award title (but not your classification) will be included in the University's graduation ceremony booklet

-- name and faculty will be printed on the University's 'Class of 2018' t-shirt
+- · name and college will be printed on the University's 'Class of ...' t-shirt

 Graduation dates are on the public graduation website.
 We will not share specific graduate information with anyone contacting the office, this includes booking tickets.
 Should you want us to speak to another individual on your behalf regarding your ceremony you will need to let us know by email, from an email address registered with the university, the name of your proxy.